libgdx/libgdx-gradle-template/README.md

 To run/debug the desktop project, just select the run configuration you just created and then either click the green play button, or the green play button with the bug.

+### Dependency Management
+One of the benefits of Gradle and similar systems like Maven or Ivy, is that integrating third party dependencies in your project is really simple.
+It also has the benfit that your project file tree doesn't contain any JAR files or other 3rd party resources, keeping things clean and tidy.
+Every time your or a team mate invoke a Gradle task, the dependencies of your project will get checked and updated if necessary.

+How and where do you specify dependencies?

+TBD see build.gradle in root for now